midsummerred32/planka-due-date-notification/README.md

 ## Webhook Payload

-Each task due today will trigger a webhook with:
+Each task due within the next 3 days will trigger a webhook with:
 - `taskname`: Name of the task/card
 - `due_date`: Formatted due date (MM/DD/YYYY at HH:MM AM/PM)
 - `card_url`: Direct link to the card in Planka
+- `days_until_due`: Number of days until the task is due (0 for today, 1 for tomorrow, etc.)
+- `due_status`: Human-readable due status ("today", "tomorrow", or "in X days")

 ## Security Notes